couchbase/docs-operator/installKubernetes.md

 couchbase-operator   1         1         1            0           10s
 ```

-In this case, the deployment is called "couchbase-operator".
+In this case, the deployment is called ```couchbase-operator```.
 The DESIRED field in the output shows that this deployment will create 1 pod running the Couchbase Operator.
 The CURRENT field shows that 1 Couchbase Operator pod has been created.
 However, the AVAILABLE field indicates that that pod is not ready yet since its value is 0 and not 1.
 This means that the Operator is still establishing a connection to the Kubernetes master node to allow it to get updates on CouchbaseCluster objects.
 Once the Operator has completed this task it will be able to start managing Couchbase clusters and the status will be shown as AVAILABLE.

 You should continue to poll the status of the Operator until your output looks similar to the following output: